-This Planning Rationale has been prepared in support of Minor Zoning By-law Amendment and Site Plan Control applications to facilitate the development of a mix of semi-detached and townhouse dwellings within a planned unit development on two separate blocks.
+This Planning Rationale has been prepared in support of Minor Zoning By-law Amendment and Site Plan Control applications to facilitate the development of a mix of semi-detached and townhouse dwellings within a planned unit development on two separate blocks of an approved Plan of Subdivision (Blocks 28 and 29, Plan 4M-1596).
 The proposed development will include a total of 30 residential dwelling units on the Subject Property.
+The proposed development is consistent with the approved plan of subdivision.
 The Subject Property is within the Inner Urban Transect and is designated Mainstreet Corridor on Schedule B2 of the City of Ottawa Official Plan.
 The Subject Property is located within the Evolving Neighbourhood Overlay.
 The Subject Property is designated Neighbourhood Low-Rise on Schedule A of the Old Ottawa East Secondary Plan.
 The Subject Site is zoned Residential Third Density, Subzone Q, Urban Exception 2306 (R3Q [2306]) and is located within the Mature Neighbourhoods Overlay in the City of Ottawa's Zoning By-law 2008-250.